-— This class will be offered 100% online this semester and will start on Saturday, May 23rd —
+— This class will be offered 100% online this semester and will start in March —

 Snakes, lizards, turtles, and others comprise one of the most fascinating groups of vertebrates — the reptiles.
 There is hardly a group which inspires as much wonder, awe, and fear as this one.
 This course provides an exploration into reptiles beginning with how they arose on earth, and then discussing what they have been up to since they got here.
 Global biodiversity will be discussed in detail, exploring the major groups and their relationships to each other.
 The anatomy and physiology will be explored, as well as the ecological role of reptiles in keeping our environments healthy.